plajjan/ddos-gen/README.md

 ```

 ### LACP
-Scapy does not natively support SNMP.
+Scapy does not natively support LACP.
 The tool is reading a LACP-packet taken from a EX4300 series switch (provided via pcap `only_lacp.pcap`) and overwrites `src_mac` and `dst_mac` of the to be generated LACP-frames.

 ```
 lab@ubuntu1:~/cg-ubuntu1/ddos$ ./ddos-gen.py --pattern_lacp -dmac 22:22:22:00:00:00